 Explore careers based on what you have discovered about yourself.
 There are many free online career search websites to check out.
 Visit New York's Career Zone and the United States Department of Labor to learn more about the daily tasks, estimated salaries, the skills and level of higher education needed for those careers.

 Most colleges have a career development office where you can get FREE advice and resources to help you explore and decide on a career and major.

-When to Choose a Major?
+When do I Choose a Major?